I already have a Stripe account. Do I need to create another one?

 Then click on the 'View' link under the View linked transactions column.
 A list of transactions will appear that match the disbursements.

-How back dated is our clinics bank deposits?
+How back-dated are our clinics' bank deposits?

 Comments